 Article Processing Fee:

-The Text does not charge any processing/publication fee.
+The journal will start charging a nominal e-processing fee from January 2024 to sustain its operations.
 Fee detail is available at editorial policies.
 Editorial decisions are not compromised or influenced by publication fees or waiver status.

 • All advertisements and sponsors are independent from editorial decisions.